sametgurtuna/KUT/README.md

 </div>

 > [!NOTE]
-> Bu README'deki arayüz ve mimari görselleri, projenin **hedeflenen (gelecek) halini** temsil eder — bugünkü kod tabanının ekran görüntüleri değildir.
-Nelerin bugün mevcut olduğunu [Yol Haritası](#yol-haritası) bölümünden takip edebilirsin.
+> Bu README'deki arayüz ve mimari görselleri, projenin **hedeflenen (gelecek) halini** gösteriyor; bugünkü kod tabanının ekran görüntüleri değil. Şu an neyin hazır olduğunu [Yol Haritası](#yol-haritası) bölümünden takip edebilirsin.
 > _The UI and architecture visuals in this README depict the **target (future) state** of the product, not screenshots of the current codebase.
 See the [Roadmap](#roadmap) for what ships today._

 ---